lappiahnuamah/DevOps-CloudEngr-StegHub/7.DevOps_Tooling_Website_Solution/README.md

-## 3. Prepare a Web Server
+## 2. Prepare NFS Server
-You can check how to launch an instance here
+- Spin up a new EC2 instance with RHEL9 Operating System.
+- Configure LVM on the Server.
+If you have forgotten how to setup an instance click on the link below: 👇👇
 - **Project 1: [Deploy a Complete LAMP Stack on AWS](https://github.com/lappiahnuamah/DevOps-CloudEngr-StegHub/tree/main/1.LAMP_Stack)**
 ---
 - After create a redhat ec2 instance, create 3 volumes in the same `Availability Zone (AZ)` as your web server each of size `10 GB`